NEW! Featured Webinars

 Nicole Howell, BA, Executive Director, Ombudsman Services of Contra Costa County

 Dr. Robert B. Cole, MD, Associate Medical Director, Hospice of the East Bay

 Vanessa Souza, BSW, Executive Director, Brookdale Senior Living

 Deborah Barnes, PhD, MPH, Associate Professor, Psychiatry and Epidemiology & Biostatistics, University of California, San Francisco and San Francisco VA Medical Center

 Dr. Barnes will discuss the approach to diagnose the cause of memory decline, outline currently available therapies for Alzheimer's disease, and also describe current clinical trials which highlight the benefits of physical activity on cognitive decline.

-NEW!
 Successful Strategies for Addressing Sleep Challenges in Dementia

 Merhdad Ayati, MD, Clinical Assistant Professor of Medicine, Stanford University School of Medicine